 Canvassing

-Publié le 13 janvier 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)
+Publié le 13 janvier 2026 - Mise à jour le 27 mai 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

-Do you sometimes subscribe online or by phone to financial services (insurance, loans, savings products...)?
-To further protect consumers, new rules will be put in place from June 2026.
-An ordinance and a decree of 5 January 2026 introduce the new provisions.
+Sometimes you subscribe online or by phone to financial services offers (insurance, loan, savings product...)?
+In order to further protect consumers, new rules will be put in place from 19 June 2026.
+An order and decree of 5 January 2026 introduced the new provisions.
 Public Service tell you more.

 The order of 5 January 2025 transposes a European directive of November 2023 intended to better protect consumers subscribing to financial services online or by telephone.
 The traders concerned will be bound by new rules on the right of withdrawal and consumer information.